Faith remembered blinding light, and then she remembered a rust-colored desert with an empty yellow sky.

 Faith giggled.
 “But honestly, how many Zephyrs are there?”

 “I’m done playing this game.”
 The Heart blasted fog to slowly land on the red mountain.
 “Please disembark.”

 Faith leapt onto the mountain.
 “Are you gonna shove me in a hole?
 Am I gonna be a Zephyr?”

 “Not yet.”
 The Heart stomped.
 A dark cave opened.
 “I need an assistant.
 You have remarkable physical capability compared to the worms I generally find.”

-Faith looked in the cave.
-She couldn’t see how deep it ran.
+Faith looked into the cave.
+She couldn’t see how deep its darkness ran.
 “Is this a job-offer?”

 “You would attend to the Wheel while I collect worms.
 You would not be a Zephyr—you would be the wisp of my will.”